 3-Days tour exploration for Jordan must-see attractions with its traditional cuisine offering, and you will have the experience of learning how to cook a traditional Jordanian cuisine from its soure

-our driver will hold a sign with your name on it
+Pickup time will be confirmed the day before your tour. sign with your name on it

 Madaba, the 'City of Mosaics', stands perched on an archaeological site with more than 4,000 years of history buried beneath it.
 The quality and quantity of mosaic flooring has made Madaba one of the most prominent cities in the world for mosaics.
 St. George's Church houses the world-famous mosaic floor depicting a large mosaic map of Palestine.
 Centrally located on this mosaic floor is a detailed map of Jerusalem as it was during the sixth century AD.
 At the Church of the Apostles, at the southern entrance of the city, is a mosaic floor attributed to the craftsman Salamanios, depicting the sea, with the central figure of a woman encircled with a selection of creatures, vegetation and an inscription.